khainguyentuong/xyz/README.md

 #Purpose
-Source code for the blog entry
+Source code for the word entry